TEALSK12/2nd-semester-introduction-to-computer-science/readings.md

         print(str(time.hour) + ":" + str(time.minute) + ":" + str(time.second))
 ```

-Now there are two ways to call print_time.
+Now there are two ways to call `print_time`.
 The first (and less common) way is to use function
 syntax:

 ```Python